KevinDMcLean/QST-vitepress/docs/weblog/dummy-blog-article-1.md

 ---
-title: Replicating a Back Bet with a Portfolio of Lays
+title: Dummy Blog Article 1
 date: 2025-05-06
-summary: In a perfectly efficient market (zero spread, zero over-round) one back bet can be reproduced exactly by laying every other runner.
+summary: Replicating a back bet using a portfolio of lays in an efficient betting market.
 tags: [arbitrage, market-microstructure, betting-maths]
 ---

+# Dummy Blog Article 1

 **Take-away**
 On a friction-free exchange, backing a runner is identical to placing a bundle of lay bets on *all* the others.
 The lay stakes are set mechanically by the odds, so no edge is required to build the replication.